Khongchai/dynamic_routes/README.md

 # Dynamic Routes

-Dynamic Routes is a library that lets you specify in advance which routes should be shown and in what order, from just 1 place in your code.
+Dynamic Routes is a library that lets you specify in advance which routes should be shown and in what order, from just one place in your code.
 This is invaluable for flow management -- when you want some routes to show, or their order swapped, based on some information that you obtain during runtime.

 A good example of such a flow would be a registration flow where, based some information in the database -- whether this user has already registered with your company before, where they live, etc. -- only the required pages are shown.